johnwcowan/r7rs-work/RangesCowan.md

 Let sA be the lower bound (start) of range A, and eA be the value of the upper bound (end) of range A;
-and likewise for range B.  For inranges, the inclusive/exclusive nature of the bounds is respected.
+and likewise for range B.

 `(range-congruent? `*rangea rangeb*`)`